Turmeric for Mood & Emotional Wellness: Research Overview

 Curcumin has been evaluated in laboratory, animal, and human studies for its potential influence on systems that play a role in emotional wellness.
 Areas of investigation include:

-- Inflammatory markers: research has examined how curcumin may influence inflammatory cytokines that are sometimes elevated in mood-related conditions.
+- Inflammatory markers: Research has examined how curcumin may influence inflammatory cytokines that are sometimes elevated in mood-related conditions.

 - Oxidative stress: Curcumin has been studied for its support of antioxidant defenses, which may help maintain cellular balance in the brain.